 Author: Jack Skelley

 Jack Skelley writes about urban design, architecture, and real estate.
 He is president of JSPR, Public Relations, Writing & Marketing.
-He serves on the advisory board and management committee of ULI Los Angeles and writes frequently for FORM, Urban Land, and Modern Luxury publications, where he is a contributing writer.
+He serves on the advisory board and management committee of ULI Los Angeles and writes frequently for FORM and Modern Luxury, publications for which he is a contributing writer.

 Articles by Jack Skelley